 Non-exclusivity

-Nothing in these Supply Terms restricts the rights of either party to enter into similar agreements with other parties.
+Nothing in this Agreement restricts the rights of either party to enter into similar agreements with other parties.

 Entire agreement

-Except with respect to any prior agreement which the parties agree in writing to remain in full force and effect after the date of these Supply Terms supersede all previous understandings, commitments, representations and agreements between the parties in respect of the Services, and contain the entire agreement of the parties about their subject matter.
+Except with respect to any prior agreement which the parties agree in writing to remain in full force and effect after the Agreement Effective Date, this Agreements supersede all previous understandings, commitments, representations and agreements between the parties in respect of the Services covered by the Reference Offer, and contain the entire agreement of the parties about their subject matter.

-A party may not rely on any representation or warranty about the subject matter of these Supply Terms except as expressly provided in these Supply Terms.
+A party may not rely on any representation or warranty about the subject matter of this Agreement except as expressly provided therein.

 Severance

-Subject to clause 23.6(b), if the whole or any part of a provision of these Supply Terms is unenforceable, partly unenforceable, void or illegal in a jurisdiction, then it is severed to the extent necessary to make these Supply Terms enforceable in that jurisdiction.
+Subject to clause 23.6(b), if the whole or any part of any provision of this Agreement is unenforceable, partly unenforceable, void or illegal, then it is severed to the extent necessary to make this Agreement enforceable in.

-This clause 23.6 does not apply if the severance materially changes the intended effect of these Supply Terms, alters its basic nature, or is contrary to public policy.
+This clause 23.6 does not apply if the severance materially changes the intended effect of this Agreement, alters its basic nature, or is contrary to public policy.

 Language

-These Supply Terms may be translated into other languages, but the English version prevails.
+The Agreement or the Reference Offer may be translated into other languages, but the English version prevails.

 Waiver